pingcap/docs/tidb-cloud/data-service-manage-data-app.md

 For more information, see [Deploy automatically with GitHub](/tidb-cloud/data-service-manage-github-connection.md).

-### Integrate your Data App with GPT
+### Integrate your Data App with GPTs

-You can integrate your Data App with GPT to enhance your applications with intelligent capabilities.
+You can integrate your Data App with GPTs to enhance your applications with intelligent capabilities.

-To integrate your Data App with GPT, perform the following steps:
+To integrate your Data App with GPTs, perform the following steps:

 1. Navigate to the [**Data Service**](https://tidbcloud.com/console/data-service) page of your project.
 2. In the left pane, locate your target Data App and click the name of your target Data App to view its details.